cmu-sei/gamebrain/README.md

   taskID: TaskID - A unique identifier for this task.
   missionID: MissionID - The identifier of the mission this task is associated with.
   descriptionText: str - A summary of the task shown in the list of tasks for a mission in the mission log when a mission is selected.
-  infoPresent: bool - # TODO: Figure out what this does
+  infoPresent: bool - Whether the task has more detailed information.
   infoText: str - More detailed information about the requirements for completing this task, shown when a task is selected from the mission log.
 Supports HTML formatting.
   videoPresent: bool - Indicates whether the task has a video associated with it after it completes.
 Generally used for tasks triggering comm events.
   videoURL: str - The URL of the video if there is one.